April 26, 2019

 The Industrial Capitalist Zoo, created by investors, stocked with animals with the purpose to enhance increasing its value.

-The Neo-Liberal Zoo, created by investors, stocked with animals, adding didactics, research, marketing, breeding and sponserships to increase value and corporate wealth.
+The Neo-Liberal Zoo, created by investors, stocked with animals, adding didactics, research, marketing, breeding and sponsorships to increase value and corporate wealth.

 The three types are keenly anecdoted.
-Interesting is how the industrial capitalist type is supported with the history of the giraf ‘La Belle Africana’, a gift from Egypt to France that was displayed in Jardin des Plants in Paris and had unleashed a sensation with big commercial effect.
+Interesting is how the industrial capitalist type is supported with the history of the giraffe ‘La Belle Africana’, a gift from Egypt to France that was displayed in Jardin des Plants in Paris and had unleashed a sensation with big commercial effect.
 And how this zoo 25 years later was converted in Jardin Zoologique with a human zoo.
 The essay is full of illustrations on how animals in zoos, like colonial subjects, are subjects of thingification.
-Eisenman is very clear: ‘Even today, colonialisme and hegenomy, in addition to profit, are fundimental to zoos and the exhibition of animals.’
+Eisenman is very clear: ‘Even today, colonialism and hegemony, in addition to profit, are fundamental to zoos and the exhibition of animals.’

-Eiseman writes as dark as Coe draws.
-The drawings, mainly black and white, are furious and painful but made out of deep admiration for her relatives, the other animals.
+Eisenman writes as dark as Coe draws.
+The mainly black and white drawings are furious and painful but made out of deep admiration for her relatives, the other animals.
 Apart from some technological examples of Asian Zoos with VR animals and Coe’s idea that we should gaze at animals by drawing them – ‘draw a city pigeon!’ – for Coe and Eisenman a successful future of the zoo is no zoo.

 Zooicide by Sue Coe